Misinformation on WhatsApp: Insights From the Caribbean Diaspora

 When misinformation is shared intentionally, it is for one of two, often linked, purposes: to joke or to discuss.
 Sometimes, the information is deemed to be so preposterous that it becomes humorous, in which case it is shared between contacts with the knowledge that recipient parties understand it to be fake and it is thus presented as a punchline:

-screenshot 2023 09 22 at 6.12.17 pm
+Screenshot 2023 09 22 at 6.12.17 PM

 In other cases, information is shared because “it opens the conversation…it’s really to have a dialogue about it.”
 At times, the two responses converge.
 One participant described how she would take a screenshot and say to her cousin, “Did you get this nonsense?
 What do you think?”
 This was a recurring response when respondents did not want to directly confront wrongdoers, but still wanted to address the issue, often to release frustration and exasperation.
 In this way, messages are shared and humorous discussion follows.
 Importantly, both response types require the ability to recognize misinformation.